Dsspinetti/Spinetti_Dominick_Capstone_CaseStudy/README.md

  - Going to start working on image upload for creation of a new course.
  - Have a very rudimentary system for uploading files, but it needs a lot of work.
 In its current state, the user has to specify the file path when creating a new course for it to display the image.
  - Been looking into other methods to likely replace my current photo storage method.

+#### Update for 4/22/22 (90-95%)
+ - I have abandoned the file upload strategy and am just having the user submit a link to the photo of the course from the golf pass website.
+This method is working fine.
+ - As turn in date is approaching, I am going to start working on polishing for the final project submission.